 If all of your income and property is protected, you are often called “Judgment proof.”
 Judgment proof is also called “Collection proof” or “Execution Proof.”
-See Am I judgment or execution proof? to learn more.
+See Am I collection or execution proof? to learn more.

 Some debts must be paid.
 You must pay taxes and child support even if it means you have to use your protected property or income.
 These debts are given “special priority”.
 Your income and property are not protected from paying these debts.

 Take the Consumer Financial Protection Bureau's Financial empowerment self-assessment to understand your own financial knowledge, skills, and overall confidence.